nearform/stats/README.md

 The stat object which is emitted has the following properties:

+- `tags`: the array of user defined strings defined in the constructor to tag your stats with
 - `id`: A uuid generated at start up for this stats producer
 - `timestamp`: The time the stats were generated
 - `process`: an object with the following properties extracted from the global process object.
 See the official node documentation for more information on these properties.